Search This Blog

 Statues made of jade

-Green Jade, I think most ladies like these like I do
+Green Jade, I think most ladies like the most, like I do.

 Ming Tomb

-I don’t know the history of Emperor Ming so I was bit confused on what he looked like.
-All I know that Emperor Ming was the friendliest emperor in China, (please correct me if I’m wrong).
+I don’t know the history of Emperors in China.
+My tour guide Carol said that Emperor Ming was the friendliest emperor in China.
 The Sacred Way was the walkway to the Ming Tombs area used by the Emperors.
-You will be stopped on one side of this walkway and picked up at the other end.
+During the tour you will be dropped off at one side of this walkway and picked up at the other end.

 About half way through, stone figures appear on either side of the walkway, first, that of lesser animals, followed by the more important animals, followed by soldiers and then that of ministers - well, at least that was my observation.
 I thoroughly enjoyed this walk, with willow trees lining both sides of the path.